ibm-cloud-docs/watsonxdata/account_scope.md

 The endpoint for Iceberg operations is updated from `/mds/iceberg` to `/api/v1/iceberg`.
 {: note}

-## Limitations
-{: #account_scope_limit}

-* Within a single account, the catalog names and bucket names must be unique across all instances in that account.
-For example, if `test_1` is created as a catalog in account A in any instance, no other catalog in account A can be named `test_1`.

-* Within a single account, only one catalog can be designated as the ACL (Access Control List) catalog.

 ## Identifying scope by using API
 {: #account_scope_api}